UnquietBones/getput-adventures/testing-log.md

 - Does **Properly Remove Item Action** remove the action from item **Random Item A**, remove room action **Properly Remove Item Action**, and add room action **Properly Add Item Action**?
 - Does **Properly Remove Player Item** remove item **Random Item A** from the player's inventory, remove room action **Properly Remove Player Item**, and add room action **Properly Add Player Item**?
 - Does **Properly Remove Room Item** remove item **Random Item B** from the room inventory, remove room action **Properly Remove Room Item**, and add room action **Properly Add Room Item**?

+## Issue 006

+Using **Move Player to new Room** from Room 1, moves you to Room 2 but doesn't print the message.

+MPR/Move Player to new Room/You have been moved suddenly, as if by a heartless computer.../movePlayer Room2/R

+ - **ListThing** (doAction) just didn't have a display of the description, added
+ - Swapped out all System.out.print to **displayOutput** (displayMsgs)
+ - Combined **DebugMsgs** into **DisplayMsgs** since they were both about showing messages to the user
+ - Swapped out all **DebugMsgs** for **DisplayMsgs**

+Tested -- works!

+## Issue 007

+Does **Add a Window** add **Window** and remove **Add a Window**?

+OTW/Open The Window/You open the window and crawl through it back to the blue room./movePlayer~Room1/O

+- It does add the item **Window** and remove the room action **Add a Window** but the new action **Open The Window** doesn't show up.
+- **Window** does have action **Open The Window**, but it's failing the check on 'Action OTW Open The Window is missing the required Item in Player Inventory.' because the action type is O
+- So what we have here is bad planning on how to validate the actions!

+Time to rethink how I want the actions to work...